Thoughts on the Apple Card & credit cards in general

 The privacy side of things also doesn’t mean anything when you consider that the card network itself can be malicious.

 Overall, this card is a lot of hype for not much and will struggle to gain adoption outside of the US where debit cards are more common.
-It almost seems like Apple has lost their focus, strayed away from doing what made them successful and is now desperately trying to stay relevant by sticking they brand onto mundane and often lackluster services (Apple Music?
-Apple Maps? and now this?).
-What a shame.
+It almost seems like Apple has lost their focus, strayed away from doing what made them successful and is now desperately trying to stay relevant by sticking they brand onto mundane and often lackluster services (Apple Music comes to mind).